badbreze/twitter-posts-to-blog/readme.txt

 * Manual import tweets (Ipstenu)
 * Use P instead of SPAN to avoid some isues (Cibulka)
 * Can remove url from the post title (yfbchelp)
+* Custom post content formatting (Sweet)
+* Use textarea instead of textbox for title and content formatting strings

 = 1.4 =
 * Tweet author as tag